flonadb/flonadb/README.md

 When using the [Remote Proxy](#remote-proxy), it is **strongly** recommended to enable pooling on the Flona server because it greatly improves the performance of both the server and the client applications.
-Another benefit is that the server can serve multiple clients with few connections than they would all require in total to perform optimally.
-Imagine a database accessed by 10 different applications and each application has a connection pool configured to maintain a minimum and maximum count of 50 of both idle and active connections, that is a total of 500 open connections on the server which may not all be actively in use at all times, causing redundancy, most pooling technologies provide configuration options to try and mitigate this scenario but let's just take this as an example for demonstration purposes.
-When using the Flona remote proxy, the admin can choose to centrally reduce the connection count from 500 by setting a smaller pool size window e.g. 50 for minimum and 100 for maximum if they deem it to be sufficient, this effectively makes 100 the global maximum connection count across all applications which would free up extra server resources for other tasks.
+Another benefit is that the server can serve multiple clients with fewer connections than they would all require in total to perform optimally.
+Imagine a database accessed by 10 different applications and each application has a local connection pool configured to maintain a minimum and maximum count of 50 of both idle and active connections, that is a total of 500 open connections on the server which may not all be actively in use at all times, causing redundancy, most pooling technologies provide configuration options to try and mitigate this scenario but let's just take this as an example for demonstration purposes.
+When using the Flona remote proxy, the admin can choose to centrally optimize the connection count from 500 by setting a smaller pool size window e.g. 50 for minimum and 100 for maximum if they deem it to be sufficient, this effectively makes 100 the global maximum connection count across all applications which would free up extra server resources for other tasks.

-Flona comes with support for 2 providers you can select from i.e. [HikariCP](https://github.com/brettwooldridge/HikariCP) and [c3p0](https://www.mchange.com/projects/c3p0).
-Please refer to the [Connection Pooling Configuration](#connection-pooling-configuration) section for how to enable and configure connection pooling.
+Flona comes with support for 2 pooling providers you can select from i.e. [HikariCP](https://github.com/brettwooldridge/HikariCP) and [c3p0](https://www.mchange.com/projects/c3p0).
+Please refer to the [Connection Pooling Configuration](#connection-pooling-configuration) section for how to choose between these 2, plus how to enable and configure connection pooling.

 Connection pooling requires adding the Flona driver extensions dependency below to your classpath,
 ```xml